Finding a practical and useful Christmas gift for a 2 year old can be challenging.

 They cannot simply be entertained by pressing buttons.

 This dollhouse comes with everything you see in the picture.

-A tool box makes a wonderful gift for a boy or a girl.
+A tool bench makes a wonderful gift for a boy or a girl.

 As I mentioned above, my daughter had a dollhouse that she was never really interested in.